Philangr/python-mysql-quickstart-rename/README.md

 Open your bash terminal, and navigate to this repo's home directory.
 Run this command `python -m venv my_sandbox_env`

 If you got no errors, you now have a python environment set up on your local machine.
-If bash does not recognize "python3" your python installation did not work.
+If bash does not recognize "python" your python installation did not work.
 Try rebooting your terminal before debugging.

 ### 5. Install python dependencies